Author(s)

 What is Hemmings?

-Since its founding in 1954 as Hemmings Motor News, Hemmings has grown to include additional publications Hemmings Muscle Machines and Hemmings Classic Cars, the Hemmings Daily newsletter and multiple annual calendars for hobbyists.
-The introduction of its online auction in 2019 puts it in competition with Carvana, Bring a Trailer, classiccars.com and ACC Auctions, to name a few.
+The company has grown to include additional publications such as Hemmings Muscle Machines and Hemmings Classic Cars, the Hemmings Daily newsletter, and multiple annual calendars for hobbyists.
+The introduction of its online auction in 2019 puts it in competition with Carvana, Bring a Trailer, classiccars.com, ACC Auctions, and other used car websites.

 How does Hemmings work?